-(Matthew 26:11) For you always have the poor with you, but you will not always have me.
+(Matthew 26:11) For ye have the poor always with you; but me ye have not always.

 Jesus did not express any arrogance when He spoke to His disciples.
 Rather, Jesus said there is a time and place for everything.
 There will always be poor people that can be helped and should be helped.
 But there is also a time when we need to bless and serve Jesus before we do anything else.
 It seems the woman understood the truth of Jesus' words when Jesus said that within a few days He would be handed over to be crucified, and that He would not always be with her or them.